apache/drill/_docs/connect-a-data-source/060-hbase-storage-plugin.md

   1. Navigate to [http://localhost:8047](http://localhost:8047/), and select the **Storage** tab
   2. In the disabled storage plugins section, click **Update** next to the `hbase` instance.
-  3. In the Configuration window, specify the Zookeeper quorum and port.
+  3. In the Configuration window, specify the ZooKeeper quorum and port.

      **Example**